Hands-on Gear Review

 Best Uses: Day hikes, long climbing approaches, multi-pitch climbs.

-If the most important feature in your hiking pants is for them to move as you move, then the Patagonia Simple Guide Pants are for you.
-These are the best choice for long alpine climbing approaches since they double as an excellent climbing pant and hiking pant, which is why we give them our Top Pick award.
-The Arc'teryx Palisade Pant is also extremely comfortable and flexible, though they are not as durable and are more expensive than the Simple Guide.
-If you are looking for the most ideal pant for a long hiking trip, the lighter OR Reverie has the best combination of attributes.
-For those looking for versatile wear options, The North Face Paramount Peak converts into three different modes and is less expensive.
+If the most important feature in your hiking pants is for them to move as you move, then the Patagonia Simple Guide Pants are a wise choice.
+These are the best choice for long alpine climbing approaches since they double as an excellent climbing pant and hiking pant.
+The Arc'teryx Palisade Pant - Women's is also extremely comfortable and flexible, though they are not as durable and are more expensive than the Simple Guide.
+If you are looking for the most ideal pant for a long hiking or backpacking trip, the lighter Marmot Lobo's Convertible Pant- Women's has the best combination of attributes.
+They convert into three different pairs of pants and breathe better than the Simple Guide pant.

 Compare top rated competitors side-by-side >